Xi's article on modernizing armed forces, national defense to be published

 The article by Xi, also Chinese president and chairman of the Central Military Commission, will be published in this year's 15th issue of the Qiushi Journal, a flagship magazine of the CPC Central Committee.

-Thursday marks China's Army Day, when the country will celebrate the 97th founding anniversary of the Chinese People's Liberation Army this year.
+Thursday marks China's Army Day.
+The country will celebrate the 97th founding anniversary of the Chinese People's Liberation Army (PLA) this year.

+Developing a world-class military at a faster pace is a strategic task for building a modern socialist country in all respects, the article says.

+The article highlights the need to uphold the Party's absolute leadership over the armed forces, boost the integration of the military's mechanization, informatization and intelligent advancement, and accelerate the modernization of its organizational forms, personnel and weaponry.

 Photos